scrabill/wine-journal/spec.md

   - A user has_many bottles.
 - [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User)
   - A bottle belongs_to many users.
 A bottle instance is unique, but different users can have different instances of the same type of wine.
-- [ ] Include user accounts with unique login attribute (username or email)
+- [x] Include user accounts with unique login attribute (username or email)
+  - On the /login page, a form asks the user for an email address and password.
+If the user exists in the database (find by email) and the password matches the password on file, the user is logged in and redirected to the /bottles route.
 - [ ] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
 - [ ] Ensure that users can't modify content created by other users
 - [ ] Include user input validations